encode/uvicorn/docs/server-behavior.md

 One exception to this might be if your application serves large file downloads, in which case you might wish to only generate the response headers.

+### Zero copy send

+When you install httptools, Uvicorn supports [ASGI Zero Copy Send Extension](https://asgi.readthedocs.io/en/latest/extensions.html#zero-copy-send).
+Using the method specified by the extension, you can call the zero-copy interface of the operating system to send files.

 ---

 ## Timeouts